 In the period from 1992-97 to 2002-07 most states (28 of 32) experienced a decline in female homicide rates.
 This progress was reversed as all except one (Aguascalientes) experienced an increase in homicide rates after the period 2002-07.
 The states with the largest worsening in female homicide rates were Guerrero and Morelos in the South with 8.3 and 4.8 more homicides per 100,000 people respectively, Colima in the Central region with 6.7 more homicides per 100,000 people, and Chihuahua in the North (bordering with Texas) with an increase of more than 4 homicides per 100,000 people.

 The proportion of females fearing becoming a victim went up in 28 out of the 32 Mexican states, or 87.5% of the total.
 The largest increment happened in Colima –the least populated state, with only about 700,000 people in 2015, where 54.4% more women declared to feel unsafe in 2017 compared to 2005.
-Apart from Colima, in other six states (Zacatecas, Veracruz, San Luis Potosí, Nayarit, Guanajuato and Tamaulipas) the proportion of females feeling vulnerable to crime grew by more thanwas over 30%.
-In four states, the proportion of (female?) vulnerable population decreased despite rising female homicides: Yucatán in the South -which is still the safest state in the country, Mexico City in the Center, and Sinaloa and Baja California in the North.
+Apart from Colima, in other six states (Zacatecas, Veracruz, San Luis Potosí, Nayarit, Guanajuato and Tamaulipas) the proportion of females feeling vulnerable to crime grew by more than 30%.
+In contrast, the four states where thatx proportion fell -between 2.3 and 6.8 percent, despite homicide rates rising between 0.1 and 2.9 extra women murdered per 100,000 females were: Yucatán in the South, Mexico City in the Center, and Sinaloa and Baja California in the North.
+The former though is still the safest state for women, with less than one death per 100,000 females; and Mexico City’s rate fell below the country’s average, while it used to be above it.
+Sinaloa borders Chihuahua, where female homicide rates increased the most, so women in the former state may feel relatively safe.
+The case of Baja California might be trickier to explain.

-Similarly, the proportions of population vulnerable of becoming a victim in 2005 vary from 20.1 in Colima to 88% in Mexico City, while in 2017 these vary from 27.2% in Yucatán to 90.7% in Mexico state.
+Similarly, the proportion of women feeling vulnerable to crime vary from 20.1 in Colima to 88% in Mexico City in 2005, and from 27.2% in Yucatán to 90.7% in Mexico state in 2017.

 Discussion

-Our preliminary results provide clear evidence to suggest that the rise of violence and homicides in Mexico may have a severe impact on the well-being of Mexican women.
+Our preliminary results provide clear evidence to suggest that the rise of violence and female homicides in Mexico may have a severe impact on the well-being of women.
 Future research will examine the heterogeneity across states to uncover vulnerable populations and explore the association of the upsurge in violence with women’s

 References